FlaviusGavriluta/WorkbookStarter/docs/module_advanced_data.md

 ### What are relational databases?
 Explain the theory behind them!

+* Relational Databases are a type of database that organize date into tables.
+* Each table consists of rows and columns, where each column represents a different attribute and each row represents a single record.
+* Relationships between records in different tables are established through keys.
+* There are different types of keys, such as:
+	* Primary Key: A unique identifier for each record in a table.
+	* Foreign Key: A field that creates a relationship by referencing a primary key in another table.

 ### Why SQL is important these days?

 ### All the new GUI tools enable me to click a button to write SQL.
 Why should I spend time learning to write SQL manually?